aaugustin/mtefd/multiple-template-engines.rst

 Backends API
 ------------

-The entry point for a template engine is the class designated by ``'BACKEND'`` in its configuration.
+The entry point for a template engine is the class designated by the ``'BACKEND'`` entry in its configuration.

 This class must inherit ``django.templates.backends.BaseEngine`` or implement the following interface.